davmac314/elf2efi/README.md

    x86-64, `-fpie` is really the best choice as it generates efficient code with few relocations.
 (Note that for 32-bit code this may not be necessary, and `-fpie` will generate less efficient code).
-You cannot use `-fpie` with Clang for the x86_64-unknown-windows target.
+You cannot use `-fpie` with Clang for the x86_64-unknown-windows target (at least not with Clang 14.0.x).
  * Use the ms_abi (i.e. `-mabi=ms`) or at least mark EFI API calls and the application entry point as ms_abi using `__attribute__((ms_abi))`.
 GCC documentation implies that `-maccumulate-outgoing-args` will also be